 At work in 2009, someone left my office, but forgot their pen on my desk.
 30 minutes later, they returned asking for their pen back.

 “Why did you come back for a stupid pen?”
 I asked.
+It was a relatively cheap ball point pen from a local area bank.

 “I love my bank” he said.